A Guide to Preparing for International Exams: Types of International Exams, Effective Study Tips, Registration Process, Eligibility…

 Eligibility for the GMAT

-For a candidate to register for GMAT, the candidate must be at least 18 years old.
-An applicant falling between the age group of 13 to 17 years must have the written consent of a parent or guardian before they can sit for the exam
+For a candidate to register for the GMAT, they must be at least 18 years old.
+An applicant falling between the age group of 13 and 17 must have the written consent of a parent or guardian before they can sit for the exam

 How to register for GMAT